NordicWayInterchange/interchange/demo/single-node/README.md

 In order to see messages flowing through the system, we can create a [Subscription](../../GLOSSARY.md#subscription) to the data stream, and listen to the associated queue.

-In order to create a subscription, click on `Network capabilities` on the right-hand menu, and you should see your capability, as well as capabilities created by other users both on your instance, or any other interchanges in the cluster.
+In order to create a subscription, click on `Network capabilities` on the left-hand menu, and you should see your capability, as well as capabilities created by other users both on your instance, or any other interchanges in the cluster.
 In this demo, however, only your own capability will be listed.

 ![Network capabilities](../images/network_capabilities.png)